kemitchell/writing.kemitchell.com/_posts/2015-05-18-Modularity-is-not-the-Law.md

 5. When a generality follows a list of specifics, construe the generality to include only items of the same type as the specifics.

-6. The inclusion of one items implies the exclusion of others.
+6. The inclusion of one item implies the exclusion of others.

 7. Specific terms govern general terms.